 If you have taken a photo that looks orange or blue, the temperature needs adjusting.
 In photography, we often interchange the terms color temperature and white balance.
-Our goal is to adjust the colours so that the whites are not tinted.
-To do this, we adjust the colours around a neutral shade of grey.
+Our goal is to adjust the colors so that the whites are not tinted.
+To do this, we adjust the colors around a neutral shade of grey.
 We will show you how to correct this in your camera and during editing.

 Color Temperature Chart

 We measure color temperature in Kelvin.
 This is a scientific scale, like Celsius, that describes the warmth or coolness of light.
 On a color temperature scale, the lowest numbers are the warmest.
 The higher numbers are cooler.
 Daylight is around 5,500 – 6,500K.
 Shade is often cooler, and sunset warmer.